Zakaria-Latif/pfs_server/README.md

 The playerStatistics query takes a paginationInput object, which specifies how many playerStatistics to retrieve and where to start.
 The query returns a list of playerStatistics.

-### To retrieve a single playerStatistic, you can use the following GraphQL query:
+### To retrieve a single playerStatistic, you can use the following GraphQL query

 ```
 query {